 Money Mules are potentially a crime as they are part of the money-laundering operation.
 Money mules can be prosecuted and imprisoned, the security of their money mules is compromised, and their personal identity information is in the hands of criminals.
 They may have to pay the money lost by the victims if money mules are caught.
 Besides, banks may not want to open an account or credit to these people again.
 In banks other than Money Mules, this can be adversely affected.
 Banks may subject to regulatory penalties if they are involved in the money laundering operation by the money mule, so banks must detect money mule accounts and prevent these transactions.

-Furthermore, according to news, In September 2019, 3833 mules of money were identified in operation carried out by the Fifth European Money Mule Action (EMMA 5), 228 of these money mules were arrested.
-With this operation, more than 650 banks and other financial institutions prevented a total of 12.9 million losses and helped report 7520 fraudulent mule transactions.
+Furthermore, according to news, In September 2019, 3833 mules of money were identified in an operation carried out by the Fifth European Money Mule Action (EMMA 5), 228 of these money mules were arrested.
+More than 650 banks and other financial institutions prevented a total of 12.9 million losses with this operation and helped report 7520 fraudulent mule transactions.

 Sanction Scanner's Solution for Money Mules Prevention

 With Sanction Scanner solutions, businesses can meet their global and local AML obligations.
-Organizations can determine customer risk levels with our AML screening service while opening a customer account for an accurate risk assessment.
-With our AML Name Screening Software, you can perform CDD and KYC operations in accordance with the obligations, so you can prevent these risks by being aware of possible risks.
-At the same time, the Sanction Scanner can provide a Transaction Monitoring service to your company in order to detect the transactions made by Money Mules accounts.
-With our AML Transaction Monitoring Software, banks can automatically detect high-risk and suspicious activities.
+Organizations can determine customer risk levels with AML screening service while opening a customer account for an accurate risk assessment.
+With AML Name Screening Software, you can perform CDD and KYC operations by the obligations, so you can prevent these risks by being aware of possible risks.
+Simultaneously, the Sanction Scanner can provide a Transaction Monitoring service to your company to detect the transactions made by Money Mules accounts.
+Through AML Transaction Monitoring Software, banks can automatically detect high-risk and suspicious activities.
 This way, businesses can protect themselves from potential financial crime risks and legal penalties.
 Let's Discover AML Solutions.